Hamblet Machine Co. (c1909)

 | This is the Hamblet radiator emblem (poss c1909) ms Size: 46mm wide 15mm high MM: Unknown |

-George W. Hamblet built himself a fine motor car in around 1909, including an air-cooled engine, with bodywork provided by the Amesbury Metal Body Company.
+George W. Hamblet was an MIT graduate and built himself a fine motor car through his Hamblet Machine Company in around 1909, including an air-cooled engine, with bodywork provided by the Amesbury Metal Body Company.
 The car did not go into production.

 In 1912, the engine was replaced with a 40 hp six-cylinder Palmer & Singer T-head engine with a Stevens-Duryea radiator.
 The Hamblet remains extant.